Troubleshooting Feeding

 If you are feeding with volume measurements instead of weights then that would be incorrect.. also if you aren't increasing the feeding amounts each feeding then that would be incorrect... maybe you weren't increasing the feedings or you are feeding by volume...

 If there's nothing after about 6 days, it works to give one extra large feeding...
-2 or 3 times as much as you have been feeding it.. that usually does the trick...
-Also you only need to be feeding every 24 hours after 2 days.
+2 or 3 times as much as you have been feeding it.. that usually does the trick...1:2:2 ratio or 1:3:3 ratio...also giving it bread flour or whole grain for a few feedings will always jumpstart it as they have higher protein content.
+You only need to be feeding every 24 hours after 2 days.
 Well-maintained mature sourdough starters are extremely hardy and resistant to invaders.
 It's pretty darn hard to kill them as they never will simply die on their own

 A little patience and it is always back to 100% in no time if properly fed. i appreciate your business and the opportunity to help..and appreciate your time and efforts and understand completely your frustration. i do wish you contacted me sooner to give me a chance to help you and earn your trust as I guarantee 100% success. i appreciate the opportunity to help, please let me know if i can. ..